Sleggi/Sleggi/README.md

 ### Hi there 👋

 - ⚡ I'm interested in IT and everything in its orbit.
-- 💻 Currently working at Yelm Media - https://yelm.io as a junior front-end developer.
+- 💻 Currently working at Yelm Media - https://yelm.io as a front-end developer.
 - 🏆 I’m currently learning everything in frontend.
 - ✈️ My hobbies are backend development on nodejs (express), working with MongoDB and SQL databases.
 In the near future I want to become a full stack developer in MEVN/MERN stack